cap-js/docs/guides/data-privacy/introduction.md

 ## Introduction

 Data protection is associated with numerous legal requirements and privacy concerns, such as the EU's [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
-In addition to compliance with general data protection and privacy acts regarding [personal data](https://en.wikipedia.org/wiki/Personal_data), you need to consider compliance with industry-specific legislation in different countries.
+In addition to compliance with general data protection and privacy acts regarding [personal data](https://en.wikipedia.org/wiki/Personal_data), you need to consider compliance with industry-specific legislation in different countries/regions.

 CAP supports applications in their obligations to comply to data privacy regulations, by automating tedious tasks as much as possible based on annotated models.
 That is, CAP provides easy ways to designate personal data, as well as out-of-the-box integration with SAP BTP services, which enable you to fulfill specific data privacy requirements in your application.
 This greatly relieves application developers these tedious tasks and related efforts.

 <img src="./assets/Data-Privacy.drawio.svg" alt="Data Privacy.drawio.svg" style="zoom:111%;" />

 ::: warning
 SAP provides specific features and functions to support compliance regarding the relevant legal requirements, including data protection.
-SAP does not give any advice on whether these features and functions are the best method to support company, industry, regional, or country-specific requirements.
+SAP does not give any advice on whether these features and functions are the best method to support company, industry, regional, or country/region-specific requirements.
 Furthermore, this information should not be taken as advice or a recommendation regarding additional features that would be required in specific IT environments.
 Decisions related to data protection must be made on a case-by-case basis, considering the given system landscape and the applicable legal requirements.
 :::

 ### In a Nutshell

-The most essential requests you have to answer are those in the table below, with the basis of the requirement in the middle, and the job to be done in response to that given on the right-hand side:
+The most essential requests you have to answer are those in the following table.
+The table also shows the basis of the requirement and the corresponding discipline for the request:

 | Question / Request                          | Basis                                           | Discipline                          |
 | ------------------------------------------- | ----------------------------------------------- | ----------------------------------- |